Meet Dr. Doman or Dr. “T”

 She served as the California Liaison to the national APTA’s Animal Rehabilitation Special Interest Group since the near-inception of the program until 2015 and has remained a tireless political advocate for animal care and standards for decades.

-She is licensed in CA, TN and Colorado and successfully obtained her “Authority to Treat Animals” status by the Colorado licensing board in 2012.
+She is licensed in California, Tennessee & Colorado and successfully obtained her “Authority to Treat Animals” status by the Colorado licensing board in 2012.

 In her occasional off time, she is a self-confessed shopaholic, popular fitness instructor and enjoys amateur free diving in various tropical locales.